andrezeitz/muscle-gym-milestone-1/README.md

 ### About us
-On this side we go in little bit futher on our story for the gym, what we do and what our customers can expect from the gym.
+On this side we go in little further on our story for the gym, what we do and what our customers can expect from the gym.
-It cointains four sub headings.
+It contains four subheadings.
 Our story, Customer service, What we do and Culture.
-After that we show our personal trainers with some informations about them.
+After that we show our personal trainers with some information about them.

 ![Skärmavbild 2021-06-29 kl  13 18 35](https://user-images.githubusercontent.com/85236391/123788621-87579200-d8dc-11eb-88ae-77db9a0fee43.png)

 ### Classes and Membership
 Classes and Membership side start with a presentation of our three popular classes.
-They are spinning, circuit traning and zumba.
+They are spinning, circuit training and zumba.
 All classes have some information on what we do and what the customer can expect from the class.
-Finnaly we have the membership section where the customer have two choises.
+Finally we have the membership section where the customer have two choices.
 Either they can sign up for the silver membership or the gold membership.
 Both membership show information on what you get and prices.

 ![Skärmavbild 2021-06-29 kl  13 19 03](https://user-images.githubusercontent.com/85236391/123788696-9a6a6200-d8dc-11eb-91ac-10ea60cb3689.png)

 ### Contact us
 The contact us page is just a simple contact form so the customer easy can get in contact with the gym.
-It cointans first name, last name, email, phone number that is optional.
+It cointans first name, last name, email and phone number that is optional for the customer.
 After that we have 3 check boxes that can be clicked on what the customer want more information about.
-They are "classes, personal trainers and general informaton".
+They are "classes, personal trainers and general information".
 Last is the text box where the customer can write all there questions inside.
 Last they will see a google maps to show where the gym is located (fake location for this project)

 ![Skärmavbild 2021-06-29 kl  13 20 47](https://user-images.githubusercontent.com/85236391/123788875-d6052c00-d8dc-11eb-8e3e-4f936c17d5ae.png)